mvolkmann/blog/src/web-dev-tips.md

 - `cqw`: 1% of container width (independent of writing direction)
 - `cqh`: 1% of container height (independent of writing direction)
 - `cqi`: 1% of container inline size (width considering writing direction)
-- `cqb`: 1% of container block size (height considering writing direction)
+- `cqb`: 1% of container block size (width AND height considering writing direction)
 - `cqmin`: smallest of `cqi` or `cqb`
 - `cqmax`: largest of `cqi` or `cqb`